-The Oregon Health Authority (OHA) publishes information about COVID-19, including agency-specific guidelines.
-Go to the
+The Oregon Health Authority (OHA) publishes information about COVID-19, including general and agency-specific guidelines.
+Visit the

 OHA COVID-19 webpage for more information.